 Teacher Organizational Tools #3: Giant Class Calendar

 If your students are anything like mine, they like to see what is coming up.
 They like to see what they missed.
 Of course, they want to see excitement, too (birthday, assemblies, etc.) Enter this calendar.
 It is large enough that it can be visible from a distance.
 The nice part about this is it comes with a ton of different tools to use with it (tacks, markers, etc.) so they can be designated for the calendar only.
-You can have a student who is in charge of amending or give them free reign to add relevant information.
+You can have a student who is in charge of amending or give them free rein to add relevant information.
 It’s also a great way to post due dates and if you’re a promoter of student choice, it’s easy to have conversations about fluid due dates when everyone can see the came calendar at once.
 Another game changer.
 You can find it here.

 Teacher Organizational Tools #2: Caddies…not just for the dorm shower!